jmdevy/cavein/README.md

 ## Configuration

 Certain aspects of the mod can be reconfigured in the .minecraft/config/cavein-common.toml config file.

+The default configuration potentially starts a cave in every 5 minutes at a 1 in 30 chance.
+The cave ins cave a 30 block radius by default, and will only occur under a block height of 50.
+There are other options too, see the referenced config file.

 ## Building
 1. `git clone https://github.com/jmdevy/cavein.git`